petersenpeter/CellExplorer/docs/index.md

 {:toc}

 ## Getting started
-[Download](https://github.com/petersenpeter/Cell-Explorer/archive/master.zip) or [clone](x-github-client://openRepo/https://github.com/petersenpeter/Cell-Explorer) the repository and add it to your Matlab setpath.
-Cloning is strongly recommended.
+[Clone](x-github-client://openRepo/https://github.com/petersenpeter/Cell-Explorer) or [download](https://github.com/petersenpeter/Cell-Explorer/archive/master.zip) the repository and add it to your Matlab setpath (Cloning is strongly recommended).

 The pipeline uses `CCGHeart.c`. to calculate the CCGs.
 Compiled versions are included for Windows and Mac.
 If you are using Linux you have to compile the script.
 In Matlab, go to `Cell-Explorer/calc_CellMetrics/CCG/` and run this line: